barbourshop/guest-self-checkin/STAFF_GUIDE.md

    - Filter for events from "Rec Center Check-in" application
    - Logs are also visible in the application's console window if running in windowed mode

+2. **Check-In Metrics CSV Log**
+   - A dedicated CSV file is created for each day in `logs/checkins/` (on the server or app data directory).
+   - The file is named as `MM-DD-YY-check-ins.csv` (e.g., `06-07-24-check-ins.csv`).
+   - This file contains only check-in metrics, one row per check-in, in CSV format.

 ### Log Types
 The application logs the following types of events:
 - Search events